A hand is reaching for a tube of Wisp vaginal moisturizer and applicator with colorful abstract shapes on a pink and green background

 Vaginal Moisture

 When everything is working in balance, glands in your cervix produce natural lubricants that keep your vagina moist.
 This moisture also keeps the area clean and healthy.
 A little bit of vaginal discharge is completely healthy and helps to keep tissues healthy and moisturized.
-During sex, two glands that are located at the entrance to the vagina, called Bartholin’s glands, produce moisture in order to provide vaginal lubrication.
+But, what makes vaginal moisture happen?
+During sex, two glands that are located at the entrance to the vagina, called Bartholin’s glands, produce moisture to provide vaginal lubrication.
 These glands are triggered when you become sexually aroused.
+Feel like your Bartholin’s glands aren’t giving you quite enough moisture for comfortable sex?
+That’s perfectly normal, and adding a little (or a lot) of lube can help eliminate friction and make sex more enjoyable.

 Why is My Vagina Dry?